ChadwickButts/fullstack-projects/BloggingPlatform/Node-angular/readme.txt

 Start the server with 'npm start' for node or 'npm run express' for express version.
+The Express server has not yet been updated to work with the frontend.

 Serve the frontend with 'ng serve'.